palewire/first-python-notebook/docs/src/dataframe.md

 accident_list = pd.read_csv("https://raw.githubusercontent.com/palewire/first-python-notebook/main/docs/src/_static/ntsb-accidents.csv")
 ```

 You shouldn't see anything.
 That's a good thing.
-It means our DataFrame has been saved under the name `accident_list`, which we can now begin interacting with in the cells that follow.
+It means our DataFrame has been saved under the name `accident_list`, which we can now begin interacting with in the following cells.

 We can do this by calling ["methods"](https://en.wikipedia.org/wiki/Method_(computer_programming)) that pandas makes available to all DataFrames.
 You may not have known it at the time, but `read_csv` is one of these methods.
 There are dozens more that can do all sorts of interesting things.
 Let’s start with some easy ones that analysts use all the time.